Roasted Brussels sprouts with hazelnuts & goat’s cheese

 Method

-- Roast in the oven for 10 minutes.
+- Roast the sprouts in the oven for 10 minutes.

-- Remove the tray and add the garlic, hazelnuts and thyme.
-Toss briefly.
+- Remove the tray from the oven.
+Add the finely chopped garlic, the roughly chopped hazelnuts and the thyme leaves.
+Toss the sprouts briefly.